valkey-io/valkey-doc/topics/migration.md

 description: How to migrate from Redis to Valkey
 ---

-This is a migration guide from Redis Community Edition to Valkey.
+This is a migration guide from Redis open source versions to Valkey.
 You will learn how to migrate a standalone Redis server instance and a Redis Cluster.

-This guide provides migration steps for Redis server and Valkey deployed in Docker; however, they should also apply for on-premises deployments.
+This guide provides migration steps for Redis server and Valkey deployed in Docker; however, they should also apply for other deployments.
 Refer to [install Valkey](installation.md) for installation options.

 ## Why to migrate to Valkey?